ulmo-dev/ulmo/README.rst

 Future
 ------

-Support for the following datasets is currently under development and they should be available soon:

-- National Weather Service 24-hour Precip (4 km grid)

 A list of future datasets is kept in on the `issue tracker`_.
 If there's a dataset you'd like to see added, please open an issue about it.